deepin-community/python3.11/Doc/library/sqlite3.rst

       Create and return a :class:`Cursor` object.
       The cursor method accepts a single optional parameter *factory*.
-If supplied, this must be a callable returning an instance of :class:`Cursor` or its subclasses.
+If supplied, this must be a :term:`callable` returning an instance of :class:`Cursor` or its subclasses.

    .. method:: blobopen(table, column, row, /, *, readonly=False, name="main")